How to get a cat to use a litter box

 Schedule an appointment with your veterinarian to rule out medical conditions and ensure that this is strictly a behavioral issue.

-Once your veterinarian has ruled out medical conditions, consider the possible underlying motivations for your cat’s avoidance of the litter box.
+Once your vet has ruled out medical conditions, consider the possible underlying motivations for your cat’s avoidance of the litter box.
 Cats are typically reluctant to use the litter box for one of two reasons: they dislike their litter box or they have found an alternative toilet location that they prefer.

 There are a number of factors that may lead your cat to dislike their litter box.
 Consider the following factors: